 Ohlson House offers single, double, and triple rooms.

-One of Ohlson’s three living floors is reserved for women and the other two floors is reserved for men, typically sophomores live here.
+One of Ohlson’s three living floors is reserved for women and the other two floors are reserved for men, typically sophomores live here.

 Rooms come furnished with desks, dressers, and beds, which are movable so each resident can customize their space.